If you are looking for a career working with the emergency services, then becoming a 911 call handler and dispatcher might be just the role for you.

 - Math – 70%

 As you can see, most sections need a score of at least 70% to pass, which is quite high.
+Doing lots of 911 dispatcher test prep will increase your chances of getting a high score.

 How Are the Scores Presented?